Exploring Information Seeking Agent Consolidation: Preliminaries and Setup

-We categorize information-seeking tasks into three classes according to the structure of the information environment $\mathcal{K}$ and the corresponding \emph{retrieval interfaces} available to the agent, which define the agent’s action space $\mathcal{A}$.
-Across all settings, the agent follows the same \texttt{ReAct} paradigm~\citep{yao2022react}, while differing in how knowledge is accessed and observed.
-The resulting interaction history with $T$ iterations is given by:
+where $\mathcal{K}$ denotes the accessible knowledge environment and $\theta$ the learnable parameters.
+We categorize information-seeking tasks into three classes by the structure of $\mathcal{K}$ and the corresponding \emph{retrieval interfaces}, which together define the agent's action space $\mathcal{A}$.
+Across all settings the agent follows the same \texttt{ReAct} paradigm~\citep{yao2022react}, differing only in how knowledge is accessed and observed; the resulting $T$-iteration interaction history is

-At each time step $t$, the agent generates an internal thought $\tau_t$ and selects an action $a_t \in \mathcal{A}$, the environment then returns an observation $o_t$.
+where at each step $t$ the agent generates an internal thought $\tau_t$, selects an action $a_t \in \mathcal{A}$, and the environment returns an observation $o_t$.

-\textbf{Online Open-ended Web Search.} In online information seeking, the agent interacts with a dynamic and partially observable environment $ \mathcal{E}_{\text{web}} $.
-The agent can perform a \emph{search} action, parameterized by a query, which returns a list of titles and snippets, or a \emph{visit} action, parameterized by a goal and a URL, which yields evidence extracted from the corresponding webpage.
-Web agents reduce problem uncertainty by leveraging information from the web, which requires strong capabilities in problem decomposition and associative reasoning.
+\textbf{Online Open-ended Web Search.} The agent interacts with a dynamic, partially observable environment $\mathcal{E}_{\text{web}}$ via two actions: \emph{search}, parameterized by a query and returning a list of titles and snippets, and \emph{visit}, parameterized by a goal and a URL and returning evidence extracted from the corresponding webpage.
+Web agents reduce problem uncertainty by leveraging information from the web, which requires strong problem decomposition and associative reasoning.

-\textbf{Document-Grounded Understanding.} In document-grounded tasks, the agent is provided with a document, which may contain multimodal elements such as text, tables, figures, or images.
-The agent alternates between \emph{Search} actions, which provide global textual signals over the document collection, and \emph{Read} actions, which perform fine-grained, localized extraction from selected sections.
-Doc agents operate on a given document, focusing on localized information extraction, long-context understanding, and coherent reasoning within a single source, rather than retrieval or external exploration.
+\textbf{Document-Grounded Understanding.} The agent is provided with a document that may contain multimodal elements such as text, tables, figures, or images, and alternates between \emph{Search} actions, which provide global textual signals over the document collection, and \emph{Read} actions, which perform fine-grained, localized extraction from selected sections.
+Doc agents therefore focus on localized information extraction, long-context understanding, and coherent reasoning within a single source, rather than retrieval or external exploration.

-\textbf{Local Knowledge Base Retrieval and Generation.} In this setting, the agent operates over a fixed and curated corpus $ \mathcal{K}_{\text{rag}} = \{d_1, d_2, \dots, d_N\}, $ where all documents are static and known a priori (e.g., Wikipedia).
-At each time step, the agent accesses $\mathcal{K}_{\text{rag}}$ through a dense retrieval interface implemented as an embedding index.
+\textbf{Local Knowledge Base Retrieval and Generation.} The agent operates over a fixed and curated corpus $\mathcal{K}_{\text{rag}} = \{d_1, d_2, \dots, d_N\}$ whose documents are static and known a priori (e.g., Wikipedia); at each time step it accesses $\mathcal{K}_{\text{rag}}$ through a dense retrieval interface implemented as an embedding index.
 RAG agents couple retrieval with generation, emphasizing faithful grounding and synthesis of retrieved content.